-At Go Feet, Dr. Stuart Honick serves residents who live in and around the Mays Landing and Hammonton, New Jersey areas.
+At Go Feet, Dr. Stuart Honick serves residents who live in and around the Hammonton, Linwood, and Mays Landing, New Jersey areas.
 The doctor and his staff specialize in ankle sprains and other types of foot and ankle injuries.

 This myth has kept many fractures from receiving proper treatment.
 The truth is that often you can walk with certain kinds of fractures.

 "There is nothing you can do for a broken toe."

 A toe fracture needs prompt attention.
 If x-rays reveal it to be a simple fracture then care by your podiatrist can provide rapid relief of pain; however, if x-rays identify a displaced or angulated break prompt realignment of the fracture is needed to prevent improper or incomplete healing.

 "Ankle sprains only require an Ace wrap for treatment."

 An ankle sprain often means torn or severely overstretched ligaments and they should receive immediate care.
 An x-ray examination, immobilization by casting or splinting, and physical therapy to ensure normal recovery all may be indicated.
 Surgery may even be necessary if you fail to respond to conservative care.

 If an injury or accident occurs, there are steps you may take to help yourself until you can reach your podiatrist.
 Remember the word RICE.

 R=Rest.
 Restrict your activity and get off your foot or ankle.